 If the Board determines that a licensed site professional is unable to perform the essential functions of a licensed site professional in accordance with the requirements of 309 CMR, the Board may place the licensed site professional on inactive status or take other appropriate action, including but not limited to suspending or revoking the licensed site professional’s license.
 If the Board places a licensed site professional on inactive status, the

-Board shall promptly remove his or her name from the Board’s official list of active licensed site professionals and take all other actions specified in 309 CMR 9.01.
+Board shall promptly remove the LSP’s name from the Board’s official list of active LSPs and take all other actions specified in 309 CMR 9.01.

 Any person who is disciplined by the Board shall also be subject to such other penalties as may be provided by law, including but not limited to actions for civil injunctive relief and civil or criminal penalties.